 Emoti-Con is NYC’s biggest showcase for young designers, makers, technologists, and tinkerers who believe in digital innovation as a tool for positive change in the world around them.
 Students network with peers and professionals, and share digital media and technology projects that reflect a range of interest areas and address pressing issues.

-The Diversity in Tech (DIV) Awards is a celebration of those that are championing the nationwide movement to increase diversity across the technology industry.
+The Diversity in Tech (DIV) Conference & Awards is a celebration of those who are championing the nationwide movement to increase diversity across the technology industry.

 Start your Mouse Membership!